Thoughts on Casting . . . . . and Travel

 Miles Davis, the great jazz trumpeter, said, “If I don’t practice for two days, I start to notice.
 If I don’t practice for four days, my fans start to notice.”

 This isn’t about contrasting casting styles, or the merits of a fast or slow rod.
 This is about being ready when you get off the plane or out of the car.
-Our guides have quoted numerous clients, when getting into the boat for the first day of five days of floating, “I haven’t picked up a fly rod for 6 months.”
+Our guides have quoted numerous clients, when getting into the boat for the first day of five days of floating around Missoula, “I haven’t picked up a fly rod for 6 months.”
 And the thought, “REALLY?!?!?!?” immediately floats through the guide’s head.
 You’re about to spend $2750 and you haven’t even picked up a rod?

 I knew a man who was comped a 7 day trip to the South Island of New Zealand.
 Four 5-Star lodges and the finest fishing the South Island could provide.
 On day two, after having blown his third shot at his third fish, the guide turned to him and asked’ “Did you not even practice before coming here?”
 He wasn’t implying he was a bad fisherman, because he wasn’t.
 He was saying that a bit of planning might have made the trip a bit more successful and a bit less frustrating.
 Our guides don’t do that, but they definitely know you’re not getting anywhere near what you could be from your time on the water in Missoula, MT.